laythq/Vodafone-Tech-Test/README.md

 This task was completed according to the following specifications:

-A phone component as displayed in ‘page.jpeg’ that will display in Chrome, IE11 and Firefox.
+A phone component as displayed in ‘./developer_task/page.jpeg’.
 On selection of a colour or capacity the image will change and the prices will update.

 ## Approach